KittyGiraudel/site/_posts/2013-04-23-interview-by-clement-osternaud.md

 In September 2011, I got into the “Webmaster” formation (still in Ariès) in a work-based learning at Crédit Agricole Sud Rhône Alpes; I felt like I fit.
 I wrapped my head around an array of languages &mdash; going from HTML/CSS to PHP/MySQL passing by ActionScript 3 and Flex &mdash; and got my diploma with commendation, pretty confident in the idea of becoming a web developer.

 I wanted to push this idea further last year by joining what comes close to “Computer Science” (still in Ariès) but I have to say I really don’t belong here.
-Back-end languages like Java & C++ and server stuff really don’t please me.
+Backend languages like Java & C++ and server stuff really don’t please me.

 ## According to you, what are the required qualifications for your job?